involveMINT/iMPublic/README.md

 ### Starting the Apps

-Open a terminal and run `npm i` to install all the required packages.
-Once done, run `export NODE_OPTIONS=--openssl-legacy-provider` because otherwise there will be an error with OpenSSL.
-To start the client, run `npm run start:client`.
-To start the server, open a new terminal, export the same environment variable as before (`export NODE_OPTIONS=--openssl-legacy-provider`), run `npm run build`, and then `npm run start`.
+- Open a terminal and run `npm i` from root directory to install all the required packages.
+- Run `export NODE_OPTIONS=--openssl-legacy-provider` because otherwise there will be an error with OpenSSL.
+- Run `npm run start:client:local` which will start the client app.
+- Leave that terminal open and running and open a new terminal
+- In the new terminal: Run `export NODE_OPTIONS=--openssl-legacy-provider`
+- Then Run `npm run start:server:local` which will start the server app.

+Once running, the client can be accessed via `http://localhost:4202` and the api/server will be running on `http://127.0.0.1:3335`

 For any issues, or to suggest improvements to this documentation, please contact Anish Sinha <<anish@developforgood.org>>